GSanthosh007/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ## Result:
-Thus, the C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule is implemented successfully.
+Thus, the Java program to convert the infix expression into postfix form using stack and operator precedence has been successfully implemented.